GoogleCloudPlatform/community/tutorials/appengine-dropwizard/index.md

 ## Improvements

-You might want access Dropwizard's Admin context which usually runs on 8081 port.
+You might want to access Dropwizard's Admin context which usually runs on 8081 port.
 However, since AppEngine does not allows 8081 port, you can do a slight change in config and get both application and admin contexts to 8080 port.